PeterDrake/liber_pythonis/level_i/markdown/matplotlib.pyplot.md

 A program to draw a graph generally has the following parts:

 1. `import matplotlib.pyplot as plt`
-1. Prepare data
+1. Prepare the data
-1. Plot data
+1. Create the graph
 1. Decorate the graph
 1. Display the graph